tjmora/g-font/README.md

 # @tjmora/g-font

 This will help you try different Google Fonts without needing to generate stylesheet URLs every time you change your fonts.
-The stylesheet URLs are automatically-generated while on you're on a development environment (A little more steps are needed for production environment).
-If used with Typescript, your code editor's code completion system can guide you to valid font names, valid weights, valid styles and valid variation settings for each font.
+The stylesheet URLs and tags are automatically-generated and inserted to the DOM while you're on a development environment (A little more steps are needed for production environment).
+If used with Typescript, your IDE's code completion system can guide you to valid font names, valid weights, valid styles and valid variation settings for each font.

 ## Installation